 Pavement and bridge condition performance is assessed and reported over a four-year performance period.
 The first performance period began on January 1, 2018, and runs through December 31, 2021.
 GDOT reported baseline PM2 performance and targets to FHWA on October 1, 2018, and will report updated performance information at the midpoint and end of the performance period.
 The second four-year performance period covers January 1, 2022, to December 31, 2025, with additional performance periods following every four years.
-The PM2 rule requires states and MPOs to establish two-year and/or four-year performance targets for each PM2 measure.
-Current two-year targets under the second four-year performance period represent expected pavement and bridge condition at the end of calendar year 2023, while the current four-year targets represent expected condition at the end of calendar year 2025.
+The PM2 rule requires states and MPOs to establish two-year and/or four-year performance period represent expected pavement and bridge condition at the end of calendar year 2023, while the current four-year targets represent expected condition at the end of calendar year 2025.